Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Flux is a set of controllers living inside the cluster.
 Conceived as “everything is Kubernetes-native”.
 UI is optional (Weave GitOps).

-This difference reflects in how each models concepts.
+This philosophical difference reflects in how each models concepts.

 How They Model Things

 ArgoCD has one main CRD: Application.
-Each Application points to a repo + path and syncs to a target.
+Each Application points to a repository + path and syncs to a target.

 Flux decomposes responsibility into several CRDs: